Barmera

 AreaSearch assessment of residential development drivers sees a low level of activity in Barmera, placing the area among the bottom 25% of areas assessed nationally

-AreaSearch analysis of ABS building approval numbers, allocated from statistical area data, shows Barmera has experienced around 6 dwelling approvals annually over the past 5 financial years, totalling an estimated 33 homes.
-So far in FY-26, 2 approvals have been recorded.
-This results in an average of 1.2 new residents arriving per year per new home over the past 5 financial years (FY-21 to FY-25), indicating a balanced supply and demand creating stable market conditions.
-However, recent data shows this has intensified to 4.4 people per dwelling over the past 2 financial years, suggesting growing popularity and potential undersupply.
-New properties are constructed at an average value of $330,000, reflecting quality-focused development.
+AreaSearch analysis of ABS building approval numbers shows Barmera has received around 6 dwelling approvals annually over the past 5 financial years, totalling an estimated 33 homes.
+In FY26 so far, 2 approvals have been recorded.
+On average, 1.2 new residents per year arrived for each new home between FY21 and FY25, indicating balanced supply and demand with stable market conditions.
+However, this ratio has intensified to 4.4 people per dwelling over the past 2 financial years, suggesting growing popularity and potential undersupply.
+New properties are constructed at an average value of $330,000, higher than regional norms due to quality-focused development.

-The estimated count of 598 people in the area per dwelling approval reflects its quiet, low activity development environment.
-Population forecasts indicate Barmera will gain 228 residents through to 2041 (from the latest AreaSearch quarterly estimate).
+Population forecasts indicate Barmera will gain 226 residents through to 2041 (from the latest AreaSearch quarterly estimate).
 Development is keeping reasonable pace with projected growth, though buyers may face increasing competition as the population expands.

 Frequently Asked Questions - Development